shopping Sesame - two varieties

 growing

 Sow sesame seed in a greenhouse in early spring.
 Transplant out the seedlings into individual pots when they are large enough to handle and plant them out after the last expected frosts.
-In warm temperate zones, where frosts are very rare and light (or even non-existent), one can sow the seed directly in the garden in the spring or autumn seasons.
+In warm temperate zones, where frosts are very rare and light (or even non-existent), one can sow the sesame seed directly in the garden in the spring or autumn seasons.

 harvesting